How to connect JBL speakers together

-The following list will help you figure out what protocol your JBL speaker supports.
+The list below will help you figure out what protocol your JBL speaker supports.

-Keep in mind that JBL’s communication protocols are not backwards compatible.
-Also, no older model can upgrade to ‘Connect+’ or ‘Party Boost’ except for the JBL Charge 3.
+Keep in mind that JBL’s communication protocols are not backward compatible.
+Also, older models can’t upgrade to ‘Connect+’ or ‘Party Boost’ except for the JBL Charge 3.

 The limit varies from model to model and depends mainly on the communication protocol.

 JBL’s smartphone app allows you to set two or multiple connected JBL speakers to either ‘Stereo‘ or ‘Party‘ Mode.

 As mentioned earlier, the connection limit is two for models that support the ‘connect’ protocol.
 Whereas those with the latest protocols can connect to 100 speakers simultaneously.

 No, the old JBL speakers with Connect+ technology cannot upgrade to ‘PartyBoost.’
 With only one exception of the JBL Charge 3, the company has strictly isolated its communication protocols.